ielvisd/flysch/README.md

    - `OPENAI_API_KEY` or `GROK_API_KEY` - Your AI API key
 3. Make sure to add them for Production, Preview, and Development environments

 **Note**: The `vercel.json` file is configured for automatic deployment.
-The build command and output directory are already set.
+The build command and output directory are already set..

 ## 📁 Project Structure